Jzridar/Mod3-React-Front-End/README.md

 In the footer section Ive added the link to homepage and the cryptocurrencies page for easy navigation

 **Index.css,Boot-strap:**
-Main designs are done using Boot-strap components ,Did some basic designing using CSS in the index.css.
+Main designs are done using Boot-strap components ,Did some very basic designing using CSS in the index.css.

 **Future Enhancements:**
-Sign up and login credentials will be added.Might add the seller login also for each seller to sell their own product
+Sign up and login credentials will be added.Might add the seller login also for each seller to sell their own product,order,order tracking review page will be created.

 **SPECIAL THANKS TO:**
-Render,Youtube,Udemy,Google,Stackoverflow,

-# Mod3-React-Front-End
+Render,Youtube,Udemy,Google,Stackoverflow